hnla/bp-progenitor/README.md

 ~~One caveat though at present the necessary BP theme registration has to be performed by hacking the `bp-core-theme-compatibility.php` file to add:~~
 ~~This is an aspect to be tackled later rather than hold up development.~~ Now the registration of the BP theme package is an automated process.
-Regsitration is performed from  `mu-plugins` until such time as the BP core function can be updated to run on a leter priority.
+Regsitration is performed from  `mu-plugins` until such time as the BP core function can be updated to run on a later priority.
 The mu file is located in the themes `/inc/` folder, in functions.php we create an mu-plugins dir if checks show it doesn't exist then we instantiate the WP filesystem and write a new file to it that has simply an `include()` to fetch our plugin file in theme dir, this is hooked on `admin_init` and will only run if we have no existing file.
 This is still considered a temp workaround but improves on having to manually create dir and add functions.

 ```php
 add_action( 'bp_register_theme_packages', function() {